 Actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the System's actuary.
 As part of the legislation enacting the 2016 RSVS benefit changes, the investment return assumption (7.0%) was set into statute (Article 6243g-4, Vernon's Texas Civil Statutes).
 This assumption is now considered a prescribed assumption under the actuarial standards of practice.
 The assumptions used in this valuation were adopted by the Board based on the recommendations from GRS following the Actuarial Experience Investigation Study for the 5-year period ending June 30, 2017.
-These assumptions were first used in the current actuarial valuation.
-Changes from the experience study included updating the mortality tables, minor changes to the retirement rates, and adjustments to the disability rates.
-See Section III of this report for a more detailed summary of changes.
+These assumptions were first used in the June 30, 2018 actuarial valuation.
+There have been no changes in assumptions or methods since the prior valuation.